cesar-douady/open-lmake/doc/src/backends.md

 # Backends

-Backends are in charge of actually launching jobs when the open-lmake engine has identified that it had to be run.
+Backends are responsible for launching jobs when the open-lmake engine has identified that it had to be run.
 It is also in charge of :

 - Killing jobs when the open-lmake engine has identified it had to be so.